How Does Sales and Trading Work?

-Sales "owns" the relationship with clients on behalf of the investment bank.
-Most request to quote a price to buy or sell something comes through a salesperson, who serves as the main contact for the investment banks investor clients.
+Sales “owns” the relationship with clients on behalf of the investment bank.
+Most requests to quote a price to buy or sell something come through a salesperson, who serves as the main contact for the investment banks investor clients.
 Salespeople are split up by product (i.e. equities, fixed income, etc).
-In addition to the product, salespeople are split up by client type, meaning they only cover Hedge Funds, only cover Corporates or only cover "Real Money" Investors (which are long only investors such as Asset Managers, Pension Funds and Insurers).
+In addition to the product, salespeople are split up by client type, meaning they only cover Hedge Funds, only cover Corporates or only cover “Real Money” Investors (which are long only investors such as Asset Managers, Pension Funds and Insurers).

 Traders make a market and execute trades on behalf of investors.
 Like sales, traders focus on specific products.
 Unlike the other roles here, a trader has a trading book where she can take positions and generate P&L. Additionally, traders need to be able to be quick with mental math, have the quantitative skills to understand complex products, and have an intuitive understanding of markets and be able to spot mispricings.

 For some very complex products, salespeople lack the expertise to effectively guide clients.
-That's where structurers come in.
+That’s where structures come in.
 Structurers develop expertise in complex products and are brought in to pitch their area of expertise to clients by the salespeople, who cover the broader day to day relationships.
 They work directly with the traders when it comes time to execute the trades.